MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 *(100Base-T)/(1000Base-T)*

+==> base means this is the speed at the slowest rate

 Modern ethernet technologies, be it automotive or not, is NOT a bus technology anymore.
 Instead, it is *point-to-point technology.* This means that each node is connected to only one other node. for multiple communication, we need to introduce a `SWITCH`.